 Merges all input Count-min sketches into a single one containing all of the information of the input Count-min sketches.

-See Count-Min Sketch Functions for functionality that can be used to manipulate Count-Min sketches.
+See Frequency Functions for functionality that can be used to manipulate Count-Min sketches.

-Adds all input values to a Filtered-Space Saving Top-K data structure sized for the given k, incrementing each value’s count by 1 each time it is added.
+Tracks the top k input expressions by adding all input values to a Top-K data structure sized for the given k, incrementing each value’s count by 1 each time it is added.

-Merges all FSS inputs into a single FSS.
+Merges all topk inputs into a single topk data structure.

-See Filtered-Space Saving Functions for functionality that can be used to manipulate Filtered-Space Saving objects.
+See Top-K Functions for functionality that can be used to manipulate topk objects.

 hll_agg ( expression )